Summary

 - Arrive a little before the appointment time to let your child become familiar with the new surroundings.

-- During the dental visit, let the oral health professional have your child’s full attention.
+- During the dental visit, let the dental practitioner have your child's full attention.
+They are trained to be gentle and make your child feel comfortable during the check-up.

 - Combine the dental visit with a fun activity afterwards like a trip to the park or having a friend over to play.